Denzy7/cpython-lite/config/win32/README.md

 - libgcc_s_dw2-1.dll(i686 32-bit) or libgcc_s_seh-1.dll (x86_x64 64-bit)

 When running the executable on a fresh install of Windows 7 or earlier, you may be missing api-ms-core-path.dll.
 Installing Visual C++ and Windows Runtimes to fix this issue.
-You may also consider copying one the next to executable.
+You may also consider copying one next to executable.